SharadGandhi/aidian/README.md

-# Aidian - Gemini AI Chat for Obsidian
+# Aidian - Gemini AI Chat

-Aidian is an Obsidian plugin that integrates Google's Gemini AI into your note-taking workflow.
-Chat with Gemini directly within Obsidian, using either the stable v1 or latest v1beta API.
+Aidian is a plugin that integrates Google's Gemini AI into your note-taking workflow.
+Chat with Gemini directly, using either the stable v1 or latest v1beta API.

 ## Features

-- 🤖 Chat with Gemini AI directly in Obsidian
+- 🤖 Chat with Gemini AI
 - 🔄 Support for both v1 and v1beta Gemini API versions
 - 🎯 Multiple model selection (Gemini Pro, Gemini Ultra)
 - 💬 Clean, modern chat interface